jlozanb/Jorge-Lozano-Data-Analyst-Portfolio/README.md

-# Jorge Lozano | Data & Finance Analytics Portfolio
+# Jorge Lozano | Data Analytics Portfolio

 Data Analyst with 3+ years of experience turning business and operational data into actionable insights using SQL, Python and Power BI.